Curriculum and Pedagogy for Students with Vision Impairments

-3. Understand the implications of congenital and adventitious low vision and blindness on learning and social/psychological development.
+3. Outline the implications of congenital and adventitious low vision and blindness on learning and social/psychological development.

-4. Understanding the roles and responsibilities of vision specialists and other professionals in education of learners with vision impairments.
+4. Explain the roles and responsibilities of vision specialists and other professionals in education of learners with vision impairments.

-5. Promote to efficient use of vision through implementation of visual skills training programs.
+5. Endorse efficient use of vision through implementation of visual skills training programs.

 6. Implement training programs for teachers and students in the use of optical and non-optical devices, ICT and assistive/adaptive technology, and adjustments to classroom and outdoor learning environments.